gabepoissant/TMDb-Movie-Analysis/README.md

 ## Processing
 #### Profit Column
-First, I’ll create a column for profit.
-This will be calculated by subtracting the budget from revenue.
+First, I’ll create a column for **profit**.
+This will be calculated by subtracting the **budget** from **revenue**.

 ![profit_column](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%209.png)

 `=E2-D2`

 #### ROI Column
-Next, I’ll create a new column called ROI.
+Next, I’ll create a new column called **ROI**.
 This is revenue divided by budget represented as a percentage.
 Anything lower than 100% lost money at the box office.

 ![ROI_column](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2010.png)

 `=E2/D2`

 #### Release Year Column
-Next, I’ll create a release_year column.
+Next, I’ll create a **release_year** column.

 ![release_year_column](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2011.png)

 `=YEAR(C2)`

 #### Release Month Column
-I’ll also create a release_month column.
+I’ll also create a **release_month** column.

 ![release_month_column](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2012.png)

 `=MONTH(D2)`

 #### Weekday Column
-Finally, I’ll create a weekday column.
+Finally, I’ll create a **weekday** column.

 ![release_weekday_column](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2013.png)

 `=WEEKDAY(D2)`

 #### Translating Release Year, Month, and Weekday Columns
-I’ll copy these three columns and use Paste special > Values only to remove their dependency on the release_date column.
+I’ll copy these three columns and use Paste special > Values only to remove their dependency on the **release_date** column.

-I’ll select the release_month column, and use Find and Replace to replace each number with its corresponding month.
+I’ll select the **release_month** column, and use Find and Replace to replace each number with its corresponding month.
 [1 = January, 2 = February, 3 = March, …]

 ![translate_date](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2015.png)

-By starting with December, November and October, I can avoid issues such as incorrectly replacing “11” with “JanuaryJanuary” I’ll repeat the same process to convert the weekday column into their proper names.
+By starting with December, November and October, I can avoid issues such as incorrectly replacing “11” with “JanuaryJanuary” I’ll repeat the same process to convert the **weekday** column into their proper names.

 #### Percentile Columns

 Now, I’d like to create some rankings of our films.

-First, I’ll filter our data by descending profit, so our highest profit films are at the top.
+First, I’ll filter our data by descending **profit**, so our highest profit films are at the top.

-Next, I’ll create a new column, called profit_ranking, and adding a numerical ranking to this column
+Next, I’ll create a new column, called **profit_ranking**, and adding a numerical ranking to this column

-Now, I want to repeat this same process, only instead of ranking by profit, I’ll be ranking by ROI, and naming this column ROI_ranking.
+Now, I want to repeat this same process, only instead of ranking by **profit**, I’ll be ranking by **ROI**, and naming this column **ROI_ranking**.

 ![ROI_ranking](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2017.png)

-Now, I’ll create another column called profitable.
+Now, I’ll create another column called **profitable**.
 This column will display “T” if the movie made any money.
 If not, it will display “F”.

 ![profitable](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2018.png)

 `=IF(I2>=0, "T", "F")`

 Using the columns we just created, I’ll be able to create a percentile for each row.
-I want my percentile calculations to only include films that are profitable, so I’ll use the number of “T” values in the profitable column to serve as the denominator.
-The result is two new columns: profit_percentile and ROI_percentile.
+I want my percentile calculations to only include films that are profitable, so I’ll use the number of “T” values in the **profitable** column to serve as the denominator.
+The result is two new columns: **profit_percentile** and **ROI_percentile**.

 ![percentiles](https://github.com/gabepoissant/TMDb-Movie-Analysis/blob/main/images/Layer%2019.png)